 You’ll also have fewer headaches in the way of maintenance costs and repairs, as well as protection against a market downturn.
 People will always need to rent and their first choice is almost always going to be a well-maintained, properly updated property.

 For investors looking to maximize their cash flow and minimize their expenses, nothing beats a mortgage plus improvements.
 We recommend every investor do this when they apply for financing.
 It's a win-win-win for everybody: Investors, tenants and the bank!

 A mortgage plus improvements is also another tool to leverage money and make it work for you.
 As mentioned above, at no point are you (the investor) paying for the renovations to your property.
 The bank foots the bill for the improvements and the cost of that loan is passed on to tenants.
 You’re putting someone else’s money to work for you in a smart way that immediately adds value.
 Few strategies offer this much reward for this low of a risk!

 So, what should you focus on to maximize the value of your mortgage plus improvements?
-Anything you might need to update in the near future!
+Anything you might need to update soon!
 HVAC, plumbing and electrical are smart ideas, as are big projects like roofing and siding.
 To make the property more appealing to renters, focus on amenities like new appliances and bathroom or kitchen improvements.
-Really, anywhere you can add value is a good bet!
+Anywhere you can add value is a good bet!